 Summary : Enjoy one of the most extraordinary polar bear experience available.
-Stay at the Tundra Lodge, situated outside Churchill directly on the vast expanse of the tundra near the edge of Hudson Bay.
-The lodge offers round-the-clock proximity to polar bears.
+Stay at the Tundra Lodge, situated outside Churchill directly on the vast expanse of the tundra near the edge of Hudson Bay with round-the-clock proximity to polar bears.
 For wildlife photographers yearning to capture close-up images of polar bears, this custom adventure puts you in the very best spot to get those coveted shots!
-View them from the main lounge, open-air observation platforms, or your private cabin.
-As evening descends, remain in the domain of the polar bear to experience the lingering sunset across the snow and ice.
-Safe inside the warm lodge, enjoy surprising comfort, considering the rugged environment.
-This custom “train” of connected lounge car, dining room and sleeping compartments is built on wheels, allowing it to be positioned for optimal bear viewing each season.
+View them from the main lounge, the open-air observation platforms, or your private cabin.
+As evening descends, remain in the domain of the polar bear as the sunset lingers across the snow and ice.
+Safe inside the warm lodge, enjoy surprising comfort, considering your austere environs.
+This custom "train" of connected lounge car, dining car and sleeping compartments is built on wheels, allowing it to be stationed for optimal polar bear viewing each season.
 Each day, Polar Rover excursions take you farther afield in search of more bears and other northern wildlife.
 There’s no more thorough immersion in the King of the Arctic's realm than on this most distinctive of northern adventures!

 Activities : Birding, Culture

 Arrive in Winnipeg, once a fur-trading post and boomtown for the Canadian Pacific Railway, today Manitoba’s cultural and commercial capital at the eastern edge of Canada’s vast prairies.
 Transfer to the historic Fort Garry Hotel, grande dame of Winnipeg hospitality and one of the city’s most prestigious landmarks.
-Meet your Expedition Leader at an orientation dinner this evening.
+Meet your Expedition Leader at an orientation and welcome dinner this evening.

 Fly to Churchill and transfer to the Tundra Lodge by Polar Rover, watching for Arctic wildlife against the vast white landscape along the way.
 A presentation on polar bears by your Expedition Leader provides an enlightening introduction to your unique northern adventure.
 Dinner this evening is prepared by your professional chef, who resides at the lodge throughout the season.
 Don’t be surprised, though, if your meal is interrupted by a mad dash to the windows to watch a polar bear lumbering over the muskeg or snow around the lodge.